How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Match with the club: The agency presents you to clubs that fit your profile.

-Follow-up: They support you during negotiation and onboarding.
+Follow-up: They support you during negotiations and onboarding.

 Skills a Competitive Candidate Must Have